dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 Subclasses can override instance methods, getters, and setters.

-### Class level statics
+### Class-level static members

+Use the `static` keyword to implement class-wide variables and methods.

 #### Static methods

-Methods that belong to a class are called static methods.
-These methods do not operate on an instance, and thus do not have access to `this`.
+Static methods (class methods) do not operate on an instance, and thus do not have access to `this`.

 {% pc dart 0 %}